sapuchistan/springdemo/README.md

 Country
 Technologies

-You can create, get, update  and add Websites
+You can create, get, update  and delete Websites
-You can create, get, update  and add Countrys
+You can create, get, update  and delete Countrys
-You can create, get, update  and add technologies
+You can create, get, update  and delete technologies
-You can create, get, update  and add ratings
+You can create, get, update  and delete ratings

 A web site can only have one Country.
 A web site can have many Technologies.